pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 api2.createConfigFile()
 ```

 This will create a JSON and you will need to fill it with the information available in your adobe io account.

+**NOTE**: starting version 0.4.0 the `createConfigFile` will by default create a Oauth Server to Server configuration file.
+You can always use the argument to change the behavior.

+Arguments for `createConfigFile`:

+* destination : OPTIONAL : the name of the file + path if you want
+* auth_type : OPTIONAL : The type of Oauth type you want to use for your config file.
+Possible value: "jwt" or "oauthV2"

 ## 4. Import the configuration file